Identity elements

 Biographical history

-Jim Koch was well-known in the wrestling community.
-His wrestling career started in 1963 as a junior at Milbank High School.
-As a senior, he went 23-1-1 at the state meet, making him the school’s first wrestler to earn a medal at the competition.
+Koch began his wrestling career in 1963 as a junior at Milbank High School in South Dakota.
+As a senior, he posted a 23–1–1 record at the state meet, becoming the school’s first wrestler to earn a state medal.

-Koch was widely recognized for his coaching achievements and service to the sport of wrestling.
-In 1971, Amateur Wrestling News named Koch the Collegiate Rookie Coach of the Year.
-As an SDSU alumnus, he received the 1995 Ralph Ginn Coaching Award for coaching excellence.
-He was inducted into six hall of fames, including the NAIA National Wrestling Hall of Fame in 1993, and the NCAA Division II Wrestling Hall of Fame in 2000.
-In 2003, the National Wrestling Hall of Fame honored Koch with the Lifetime Achievement Award.
+Koch received numerous honors for his coaching achievements and service to wrestling.
+In 1971, Amateur Wrestling News named him Collegiate Rookie Coach of the Year.
+As an SDSU alumnus, he received the Ralph Ginn Coaching Award in 1995.
+He was inducted into six halls of fame, including the NAIA National Wrestling Hall of Fame in 1993 and the NCAA Division II Wrestling Hall of Fame in 2000.
+In 2003, the National Wrestling Hall of Fame recognized Koch with its Lifetime Achievement Award.

 Content and structure elements